merodriguezblanco/rest-api-style-guide/README.md

 We encourage to return validation errors in a JSON that contains a key for each attribute name, and an array of error messages for its value.

+# Security
+To properly secure our APIs, we encourage you to implement Authentication and Authorization.

+## Authentication
+Authentication refers to verifying that the client is who she says she is and that no one has tampered with her message.

+When a request fails because the client is not authenticated the status `401 Unauthorized` should be returned.

+## Authorization
+Authorization refers to determining what a given client is allowed to do on the system.

+When a request fails because the client does not have access to a specific resource, the status `403 Forbidden` should be returned.

 # API Documentation
 API documentation is important.
 It explains to the clients what resources and endpoints the API is exposing, and how to consume them.
 At the same time, it's a concise reference manual containing all the information required to work with the API.